qmk/qmk_firmware/keyboards/primekb/meridian/v1.1/readme.md

 * Keyboard Maintainer: [Holten Campbell](https://github.com/holtenc)
 * Hardware Supported: STM32F072CBT6 with KTR-1010RGBC-1812-4 LEDs

-V1 PCBs are generally identified by:
+V1.1 PCBs are generally identified by:
-*Having a holographic sticker on the front reading "QC3" or "QC5" *By visually identifying which LEDs you have in reference to the abvove image.
+* Having a holographic sticker on the front reading "QC3" or "QC5".
+* By visually identifying which LEDs you have in reference to the abvove image.

 Make example for this keyboard (after setting up your build environment):